 Start by editing this systems analyst CV template or explore our 40+ CV templates to find the best one for you.

-Experienced IT professional with a history in all different areas of information technology.
+Experienced systems analyst with a history in all different areas of information technology.
 Master of computer science and operation from over a decade of working with and on computers.
-Developed communication, cooperation, and leadership skills from IT support career.
-Knowledge of setting up a network or other system and experienced in performing maintenance on a regular basis.
+Developed communication, cooperation and leadership skills from an IT support career.
+Knowledge of setting up a network and experience in performing maintenance on a regular basis.
 Extensive familiarity with raw and processed numbers and analytical experience.
-A candidate ready to utilize 10 years of experience in IT to excel in any position.

 - Review IT network information to gain insight into areas of potential improvement.

 - Compile a report on a weekly basis and present them to the board of administrators at the end of each month.

 - Make suggestions to improve efficiency and profits, while minimizing processing and power requirements.

 - Improve efficiency and performance of IT networks by 10% and 18%, respectively.

 - Perform system analysis, documentation, testing, implementation and user support for platform transitions.

 January 2010 – January 2015